boomack/boomack-vscode/README.md

 * `boomack.notebook.outputSelection`: How to select one of multiple cell outputs in a notebook for display (auto, or user)
 * `boomack.displayBinary.bytesPerLine`: The number of bytes to display in one line, when displaying the source of a binary file
 * `boomack.displayBinary.maxLines`: The maximum number of lines, when displaying the source of a binary file

-## Release Notes

-Currently this project is in alpha stage.

-### 0.1.2

-Include npm dependencies in VS Code extension package.

-### 0.1.1

-Initial implementation.